19th Century Early Women’s Lightweight Cotton Caps As Worn By Jane Austen Or Bridgerton Women. #Hats #Bridgerton #RegencyFashion #JaneAusten

 19th Century Early Women’s Cotton Caps.
 Worn as morning caps, night caps, or under other hats.
-Jane Austen and her family and female friends would have worn caps like these, sometimes during the morning at home, to bed to keep their long hair from becoming knotted, or under a bonnet to hold a hairstyle in place. via Museum of Fine Arts, Boston, U.S.A. mfa.org
+The proper 19th century woman wore various forms of headwear throughout the day and evening.
+Unstructured, finely decorated cotton caps were worn in the morning hours with the informal attire appropriate for the early part of the day.
+Jane Austen and her family and female friends, and the Bridgerton family, would have worn caps like these, sometimes during the morning at home, to bed to keep their long hair from becoming knotted, or under a bonnet to hold a hairstyle in place. via Museum of Fine Arts, Boston, U.S.A. mfa.org

 Definition Boudoir Or Morning Cap: worn by women in the privacy of their ‘boudoir’ and was not a simple night-cap but a lightweight, decorated cap which covered the hair before it was dressed for daytime activities or for at-home pursuits.